Life As a Medical and Clinical Laboratory Technologist

 Is There Job Demand for Medical and Clinical Laboratory Technologists?

-In 2016, there was an estimated number of 171,400 jobs in the United States for Medical and Clinical Laboratory Technologist.
+There were about 171,400 jobs for Medical and Clinical Laboratory Technologist in 2016 (in the United States).
 New jobs are being produced at a rate of 11.6% which is above the national average.
 The Bureau of Labor Statistics predicts 19,800 new jobs for Medical and Clinical Laboratory Technologist by 2026.
-There will be an estimated 12,900 positions for Medical & Clinical Laboratory Technologist per year.
+Due to new job openings and attrition, there will be an average of 12,900 job openings in this field each year.

 The states with the most job growth for Medical & Clinical Laboratory Technologist are Utah, Colorado, and Arizona.
 Watch out if you plan on working in Rhode Island, Connecticut, or Illinois.
 These states have the worst job growth for this type of profession.